 - Medical alert systems

-- Preprogrammed buttons for emergency or frequently used numbers
+- Preprogrammed buttons for emergency response or frequently used numbers

 - Enhanced volume and hearing-aid compatible phones

-- Low-battery alerts that can text caregivers or friends
+- Low-battery alerts that can notify caregivers or friends

 - Long-lasting batteries